Internal Principles of Monitors¶

 00:05:00 ~ 00:10:00 |

-It can be seen that no matter how long a detection waits after queuing, its detection range is determined according to the "trigger time", and does not fluctuate according to the actual execution time.
+As can be seen, regardless of how long a detection waits in the queue, its detection range is determined based on the [trigger time] and does not fluctuate based on the actual execution time.

-Note: The above table is only a schematic description of "calibration of detection range", and the actual detection range will also be affected by "drift of detection range
+Note: The above table is only an illustration of "detection range calibration"; the actual detection range may also be affected by "detection range drift."

 3. Detection Range Drift¶

-Due to the influence of network delay and data drop delay, data reporting usually has a delay of several seconds or even tens of seconds.
-The specific performance is that the newly reported data cannot be obtained through DQL query.
+Due to network latency, data landing delays, and other factors, data reporting generally has a delay of several seconds or even tens of seconds.
+This manifests as newly reported data not being retrievable via DQL queries.

-Then, in the detection processing, it is very easy to cause the data in each detection range to be missing, such as:
+Thus, during detection processing, it is very easy for data within each detection range to be missing, such as:

 Action | Time | Detection Range |